-Brisbane, the state capital of Queensland boasts a mild, subtropical climate and the channels the laid-back attitude that Australians are known for.
-Caught between tourist destinations, the Gold Coast and the Great Barrier Reef, Brisbane is often been overlooked as a destination in its own right.
-So what is there for an international visitor to do in Brisbane and its surrounds?
+Brisbane, the state capital of Queensland boasts a mild, sub-tropical climate and channels the laid-back attitude that Australians are known for.
+Caught between tourist destinations, the Gold Coast and the Great Barrier Reef, Brisbane is often overlooked as a destination in its own right.
+So what is there for a visitor to do in Brisbane and its surrounds?
 Plenty.

 Disclosure: I may earn compensation from the purchase of any product or service linked on this website, at no extra cost to you.
 I only link to products I use and love, therefore feel comfortable recommending.

 What better way to explore The River City than via the River itself?
 The Brisbane River.
 In fact, the City Cat (catamaran and ferry service) will link you up with a number of the attractions and activities listed below.
 Two of my favourite stops are New Farm Park for the historic Brisbane Powerhouse and Bulimba with its Oxford Street cafes and restaurants.
 See timetables for the City Cat and other public transport services here.

 Note: Traveller’s on a budget should know that the City Hopper Ferry is free, however, it covers a shorter route than the City Cats and is quite a bit slower.

 Get up close to the wildlife

 Lone Pine Koala Sanctuary isn’t just koalas, you can see many of Australia’s native species including kangaroos, dingos, wombats and echidnas.
 You can even get a photo cuddling a koala, holding a raptor, or if you dare, a snake!
 If you’re thinking “tourist alert” trust me, there is no child that grew up within 100km of this place that didn’t go there as a mandatory school excursion – locals cuddle koalas too.